This social media post by organisational psychologist Adam Grant was prompted by the research findings reported below.

 Before you begin, you must be in a state of faith, with all rules, norms, codes, taboos, beliefs, dogmas, narratives and ideologies packed into a suitcase and left in a locker, to be reclaimed later.

-Now imagine that the top of your head is a satellite dish that receives intent’s originating aspect.
+Next, imagine the top of your head is a satellite dish that receives intent’s originating aspect.

-Also imagine that you have a tail that extends to the ground beneath your feet and receives intent’s fulfilling aspect.
+Also imagine you have a tail that extends right down to the ground and receives intent’s fulfilling aspect.

 Transcend the mundane by breathing

 As you slowly inhale, imagine intent’s fulfilling aspect rising from the earth, through your tail, all the way up your spine to the top of your head where the satellite dish is perched and into the atmosphere.
-Completely fill your lungs.
-While this is happening, subvocalize the special name you have chosen for this aspect.
+If you feel comfortable doing so, subvocalise Earth to Heaven.

 And as you slowly exhale, imagine drawing the originating aspect down from the air around you, through the satellite dish, all the way down your spine to your tailbone, then down through the imaginary tail and into the ground.
 Completely empty your lungs.
-While this is happening, subvocalise the special name you have chosen for this aspect.
+While this is happening, subvocalise Heaven to Earth.

 As you continue with this breathing cycle for several minutes, you may become aware of a warm radiance in your heart.
 This is intent, love, faith, desire or whatever word works for you.